coderitter/knight-form/README.md

   )
 )

-var resetButton = form.find('general.reset') // ignores the row and still finds the element
+form.find('general.reset') // ignores the row and still finds the element
 ```

 At first the form tries to resolve the path gapless not considering container elements without a name.
 If this fails the form starts to search the whole tree matching the path allowing gaps.
 If it finds only one element it will return it.
 Otherwise it will return null leaving a error message in the log.